MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

 The second method takes the same parameters for the dataKinds and handler, as well as a start and end time in which the API should clear the corresponding data between.
 The double time parameters correspond to how many seconds since the UNIX epoch.

 The browsing data kinds that are supported are listed below.
 These data kinds follow a hierarchical structure in which nested bullet points are included in their parent bullet point's data kind.
-Ex: DOM storage is encompassed in site data which is encompassed in the profile data.
+Ex: DOM storage is included in site data which is included in the profile data.
 Each of the following bullets correspond to a COREWEBVIEW2_BROWSING_DATA_KIND.

 * Profile
   * Site Data
-    * DOM Storage: App Cache, File Systems, Indexed DB, Local Storage, Web SQL, Cache Storage
+    * DOM Storage: App Cache, File Systems, Indexed DB, Local Storage, Web SQL, Cache Storage Storage
     * Cookies
   * HTTP Cache